 Choosing a wedding venue is an exciting process—it can be easy to fall in love with the beauty and style of a location.
 But unless the place is so magical that you're willing to plan your whole event around it, you shouldn't choose between wedding venues until you've decided approximately how many guests you're inviting and the size of your budget.
-You'll also need to decide if you want to have your ceremony and reception in the same place, or if you want an all-in-one wedding venue.
+You'll also need to determine if you want to have your ceremony and reception in the same place, or if you want an all-in-one wedding venue.

 Questions to Ask Your Wedding Venue

 - What's the decor like?
 Does it fit your style and wedding colors?
 Will you have to spend a lot of money on flowers and decorations to make it beautiful?